isomerpages/moe-zhenghuasec/pages/2024 Secondary 1 Registration Exercise.md

 <p> For new applications :<br><br>

 <br> If you wish to apply for for financial assistance, you may obtain a hard copy form from the school's General Office.
-<br> Upon completion, please submit the application form and the required supporting documents, please go
+<br> Upon completion, please submit the application form and the required supporting documents to the General Office.
+Do only proceed to purchase the books and uniforms after your FAS application has been approved and you have been issued the FAS letter of approval from our school.

 For information on appeals for transfer for serious medical conditions,&nbsp;<b>please go to this</b> <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer">MOE website</a>